What's in this article?

 They’re particularly popular among younger audiences, such as millennials and Generation Z, and they’re insanely addicting, captivating viewers like never before.

-Incorporating videos on your mortgage website can have a significant impact on lead generation and SEO.
-It increases visitor “dwell time,” the duration they spend on your site, which in turn improves conversion rates.
+Incorporating videos on your mortgage website can significantly impact lead generation and SEO.
+It increases visitor “dwell time,” the duration they spend on your site, improving conversion rates.

 Additionally, uploading videos to social media platforms such as YouTube, Instagram, and TikTok can greatly expand your company’s reach, attracting more people to your website.

 Remember, YouTube isn’t just a video-sharing platform — it’s a search engine and a social media platform.
-When uploading videos, be sure to optimize them to include relevant keywords and provide comprehensive descriptions that incorporate other keywords.
+When uploading videos, optimize them to include relevant keywords and provide comprehensive descriptions incorporating other keywords.

-By using videos in 2023, you can tap into a growing trend to engage your audience and extend your company’s online presence.
+Using videos in 2024, you can tap into a growing trend to engage your audience and extend your company’s online presence.

 AI and chatbots